nandhika03/Chennai-analyzing-flood-causes-ArcGISPro3/README.md

 ---

 ## 🎤 Lightning Talk:
-The [PowerPoint presentation](link-to-presentation) was for a 30-second lightning talk our professor assigned us in class.
-I was blown away by my fellow students' presentations\u2014they were amazing! ✨
+The [PowerPoint presentation](GIS_PPT.pdf) was for a 30-second lightning talk our professor assigned us in class.
+I was blown away by my fellow students' presentations they were amazing! ✨

 ---